tomayac/blogccasion/deploy/README.md

 the deploy keeps **out** of the published site and copies to `~/caddy-staging/` instead.

-Installing them still needs root, so the deploy only reports drift:
+Installing them still needs root, so the deploy cannot do it.
+Instead it copies the new maps to `~/caddy-staging/`, logs the change, and **emails you** with the diff and the command to run.
+That mail is keyed on a fingerprint of the generated files, so you get one per actual change: later deploys stay quiet while the same change is still uninstalled, a further change mails again, and installing clears the state.

+Until you install them the site is published and fine; only the redirects lag.

 ```
 Caddy config changed: blogccasion-tagrenames.caddy -- run deploy/install-caddy-maps.sh to apply